brobohn/APLSIP/README.md

 "APLSIP.jar" is executable, and contains all source code and compiled machine code.
 "plot.jpg" shows the run times of the tests for the seven included files.
 "submission_output" is a directory containing the seven output files which were produced in our final test run.
+"make.sh" and "make.bat" compile source code on Linux/Mac and Windows respectively, producing APLSIP.jar.
+You will not need to run "make" to test the submission.
+"run.sh" and "run.bat" run all 7 test cases on Linux/Mac and Windows respectively.

 -------------------------------------------------------------------------------
 RUNNING INSTRUCTIONS